Recipe & image supplied by Fish is the Dish: www.fishisthedish.co.uk

 Method

-- Separate the tuna into flakes and stir into the couscous mixture.
+- Separate the tuna into flakes and stir through the couscous mixture.

 - Season well and serve hot or cold.